imputnet/cobalt/docs/protect-an-instance.md

     TURNSTILE_SITEKEY: "2x00000000000000000000BB" # use your key
     TURNSTILE_SECRET: "2x0000000000000000000000000000000AA" # use your key
 ```
-3. generate a `JWT_SECRET`. we recommend using an alphanumeric collection with a length of at least 64 characters. this string will be used as salt for all JWT keys. **do NOT use the example secret**.
+3. generate a `JWT_SECRET`. we recommend using an alphanumeric collection with a length of at least 64 characters. this string will be used as salt for all JWT keys.

 ```yml
 environment: